terrytaylorbonn/terrytaylorbonn.github.io/4_resources.markdown

 - **\#603.2\_3\_agents\_.docx**.
 Part 2 (ms.word file limitation.. had to split file).
 - **\#606\_3b\_projects\_.docx**.

 *Note: I never found a site that presented a 'big-picture' view of AI like ZiptieAI does.
 So I started out from scratch.
-ChatGPT was a great help with the details, but no for big-picture concepts (GPT simply regurgitates what it was programmed (trained) on).
+ChatGPT was a great help with the details, but not for big-picture concepts (GPT simply regurgitates what it was programmed ("trained") on).
 I reorganized this site (previously a wiki) many times, so the numbering is a bit chaotic.
 I will refactor the whole website (numbering) sometime in the future.*

 <br>